jundalisay/superb/content/en/research/socrates/simple-republic/book-4/chapter-4.md

 {{< l a="Socrates" >}}
-The three principles of animal-desire, passion, and reason may be compared to the higher, lower, and middle notes of the scale and the intermediate intervals.
+The 3 principles of animal-desire, passion, and reason may be compared to the higher, lower, and middle notes of the scale and the intermediate intervals.

 When he has bound together these notes and intervals, they are no longer many.
 They become one, entirely temperate and perfectly adjusted nature.

 He then proceeds to act in law, medicine, politics or private business.
 He calls: <!-- that which preserves and co-operates with this harmonious condition as= -->
 - "just and good action" if they are from knowledge and wisdom